 There are ways to get involved with WCU after you graduate.

 From local events like Homecoming and the Purple and Gold Reunion to digital engagement opportunities like socials and our monthly newsletter, we have a little something for everyone.
-Here's one of our upcoming events:
+Stay up to date with our alumni events!

 Few people know you as well as your college buddies.
 Stay connected with them and WCU through your local alumni club or society.
 We have a variety of regional clubs, affinity groups, and societies available.
 See the full list